typst/typst/CONTRIBUTING.md

 merits.
 However, as a company, our immediate priorities can and do change often and sometimes without prior notice.
 This affects the design and decision making process as well as the development and review velocity.
-Some proposals may also have direct impact on our viability as a company, in which case we carefully consider them from the business perspective.
+Some proposals may also have a direct impact on our viability as a company, in which case we carefully consider them from the business perspective.

 If you are unsure whether your idea is a good fit for this project, please